 “I was pretty chuffed about this,” he said.

-And then on the first day of the conference he heard about the Red Hat’s brand-new CloudForms 4.5 and its native Ansible integration, for the first time.
+And then on the first day of the conference he heard, for the first time, about Red Hat’s brand-new CloudForms 4.5 and its native Ansible integration.
 So he redid his presentation to play down the novelty of his own Ansible work.

 Avery hadn’t had an inside track on Red Hat’s CloudForms development, but Red Hat worked with him for “a long time” including a visit from top management, confirmed copresenter Matt St. Onge, senior solutions architect at Red Hat.
 “I’d like to think that Phil is an upstream contributor,” he quipped during the session.